 High/Scope’s preschool educational approach is an open framework that organizes the children and teacher’s environment, daily routine and interactions.
 The experiences teachers plan for children foster independent thinking, initiative and creativity.
 Young children’s cognitive, social, emotional and physical capacities develop quickly when they can use materials and their imaginations freely in an environment that promotes investigation, decision-making, cooperation, persistence and problem-solving.
 The capacities that children develop in this open framework are broad abilities that children can and do use daily in the classroom as well as at home.

 Child assessment is an important component in the UW Oshkosh Head Start education program.
-Teachers use the Child Observation Record (COR) form based primarily on observations and sample collection, as well as parent input, to asses children.
+Teachers use the Teaching Strategies Gold Child Assessment tool, based primarily on observations and sample collection, as well as parent input, to asses children.

 UW Oshkosh Head Start has established protocol to be in compliance with federally mandated Head Start outcomes guidelines, and teaching staff have been trained to use the appropriate tools to support these efforts.

 UW OSHKOSH HEAD START